Inside London Underground Tube carriages mid-20th century

 The London Underground was always known as the 'tube'.
 The only compartments that I knew in the 1940s were full-length, seating perhaps 50 passengers.
-In many ways, they were much as they are today.
-However there were some significant differences:
+In many ways, they were much as they are today, but there were significant differences:

 The trains got very crowded at times.
 So passengers had to stand.
 As the ride could be jerky, there were grips and poles for them to hang onto.
-The grips consisted of dangling black balls that fitted neatly into the palms of hands.
-Perhaps they were unhygienic because they were later replaced by other designs.
+Th first image below, which is probably from the 1930s shows grips consisting of dangling loops to slip one's hand through and support poles.
+There do not seem to be any route maps on display.

-Inside an old tube train showing the hanging ball-style grips and a man gripping a support pole.
+Inside a 1940s or 50s tube train showing the hanging ball-style grips and a man gripping a support pole.
 Detail from a photograph in the London Transport Museum.

 Every compartment could, if necessary be placed at the back of the train and used for the guard.
-So the controls with their coloured buttons were plainly visible in every compartment, and were a great temptation for children to press.
+So the controls with their coloured buttons were plainly visible in every compartment - see the second of the above images and the detail below.
+They were a great temptation for children to press.
 I was always told not to, but I suspect that many a child did press, so they were probably disabled unless a guard was actually there.

 The controls for the guard, inside every tube compartment.
-Note the pull-down guard's seat, the red emergency stop handle and the wooden floor.
+Note the pull-down guard's seat, the red emergency-stop handle and the slatted wooden floor.
 Photographed in the London Transport Museum.

 The guard's seat/the emergency seat

-Beside the controls was a pull-down spring-loaded seat presumably for the guard but known as the 'emergency seat' when no guard was there.
+To the below-left of the controls was a pull-down spring-loaded seat presumably for the guard but known as the 'emergency seat' in all but the last carriage when no guard was there.
 It was hard and uncomfortable with no arms, but as a child I enjoyed sitting in it - and was always allowed to do so.

 Protected windows in WW2

-I certainly didn't spend my wartime tube journeys looking out of the windows.
+I certainly didn't spend my early childhood tube journeys looking out of the windows.
 Because it was wartime and London was in fear of German bombing, all the windows had creamy-looking mesh netting stuck over them to stop glass splinters flying from bomb blast.
-I very much wish I had a photo of the windows, but no museum I have seen shows these windows.
+I very much wish I had a photo of those windows, but no museum I have seen shows them.
 Probably when the war stopped, they were so rapidly and eagerly stripped that no-one bothered to photograph them.

 This mesh must have been fairly easy to buy, unlike non-essential items, because we had it up loosely at the windows at home in place of net curtains.
 New net curtains, being non-essential items, were no-where to be bought - and my parents had started to set up home only in the year before the beginning of the war.